We welcome applications from the United States of America

 core modules accordion

 In your third year you will study at one of our international partner universities.
-This will help you to develop your global outlook, expand your professional network, and gain cultural and personal skills.
-It is also an opportunity to gain a different perspective on your major subject through studying the subject in another country.
+This will help you to expand your global outlook and professional network, as well as developing your cultural and personal skills.
+It is also an opportunity to gain a different perspective on your subject through studying it in another country.

-You will choose specialist modules relating to your degree and also have the opportunity to study other modules from across the host university.
+You will choose specialist modules relating to your degree and potentially modules from other subjects offered by the host university that are specific to that university and country.

-Places at overseas partners vary each year and have historically included Australia, USA, Canada, Europe and Asia.
+The availability of places at overseas partners varies each year.
+In previous years destinations for students in the Faculty of Humanities, Arts and Social Sciences have included Australia, USA, Canada, Europe and Asia.

 Core